eandresleon/miRNA-mRNA_Integration/README.md

 - [Bioconductor](https://www.bioconductor.org/install/)
 - miARma-Seq.
 You can use the version included in this or find the latest version at the [installation webpage](http://miarmaseq.idoproteins.com/installation).
 There you'll find docker containers, virtualbox images and source code.
 In this guide we will use the source code as it only implies to uncompress a file.

-So, to install miARma-Seq, please download this repo source code and uncompress it:
+So, to install miARma-Seq, please download this repo source code and uncompress it using this steps:

 ```
 cd